ianbarton/dodcott-2024/dodcott.org/posts/2024-10-12-parish-council-meeting.md

 .. type: text
 -->

-The Parish Council AGM will be held on Monday 16th September 2024 at Burleydam Church.
+The Parish Council meeting will be held on Monday 16th September 2024 at Burleydam Church.
 The meeting starts at 7:00pm.

 This  is incorreect and will be updated soon: